 A8 Consultation Outside the Agency

 The interview protocols and survey questions were developed after extensive discussion between IMLS and ICF International.
 Barbie Keiser is joining the ICF team as an expert consultant in the library science field.
+Ms Keiser is a recognized expert in the LIS field and is a principal investigator of the project.

 The only consultation outside the agency is that of an expert panel, composed of nine LIS-field experts hand-picked by IMLS.
 Each expert will sign a confidentiality agreement specific to this research effort prior to involvement with the project data.
 The research team will ask for the experts’ opinions on analysis of data and to provide recommendations in production of the final report.
 Where possible, the data examined by the experts will be devoid of personally identifiable information.